-Though some parents may feel their kids are mature enough to join these sites, but research on this practice found that it may lead to serious problem.
-That is why; the Children’s Online Privacy Protection Act strictly regulates the way companies interact with the young people online.
+Though some parents may feel their kids are mature enough to join these sites, research on this practice found that it may lead to a serious problem.
+That is why; the Children’s Online Privacy Protection Act strictly regulates the way companies interact with young people online.
 Also, children under 13 cannot have their data collected without parental permission.

-An alternative solution was provided by a former police chief, who created a new app ‘Go Bubble’ for 7-13 year old.
+An alternative solution was provided by a former police chief, who created a new app ‘Go Bubble’ for 7-13-year-old.
 The site was launched for younger children from eCadets in a bid to make social media for kids safe and give parents and teachers the tools to deal with this growing social media trend.

 Benefits of the ‘app’ for kids: